Frequently Asked Questions

 -

 The ALiCE® reaction mix should be immediately transferred to -80°C. Please refrain from using liquid nitrogen to flash freeze the mix in any case.
 Keep freeze/thaw cycles to an absolute minimum.
-The control plasmids (pALiCE01 and pALiCE02) should be stored at -20°C.
+The control plasmids (pALiCE01 and pALiCE02) should be stored at -20°C or below.